Collocations for verdict - noun

 The judge sent the jury away to consider its verdict.

-agree (on), arrive at, reach
+arrive at,

 They reached a verdict after hours of deliberation.